magento/devdocs/src/cloud/env/environments-ssh.md

 ## sFTP to environments {#sftp}

-Typically, you want to use SSH for secure access to your environments and [migrate files]({{ site.baseurl }}/cloud/live/stage-prod-migrate.html) with `rsync` commands.
+Typically, you use SSH for secure access to your environments and [migrate files]({{ site.baseurl }}/cloud/live/stage-prod-migrate.html) with `rsync` commands.
 We also support accessing your environments using sFTP (secure FTP) with SSH authentication.

 You need the following requirements to sFTP into cloud environments: